ioet/time-tracker-ui/README.md

-# Time-Tracker-UI
+# TimeTracker

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.

 ## Development server

-Run `ng serve` to run the app in a dev mode, after executing this command you can navigate to `http://localhost:4200/` to see the app working.
-The app will automatically reload if you change anything in the source files.
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding